zhoulifan/A-Benchmark-Dataset-for-Deep-Learning-based-InSAR-Phase-Unwrapping/README.md

 and 1,000 pairs for testing.
 In addition, 100 pairs of real TanDEM-X interferograms and their absolute phase image patches are provided to examine the generalization ability of DL-based PU methods.
 Based on this dataset, we can extensively validate and compare existing deep convolutional neural networks (DCNNs).
 We have made InSAR-DLPU publicly available, offering an important resource to support studies on DL-based PU in InSAR applications (e.g., topographic mapping and deformation monitoring).

 The complete dataset of training and testing pairs is conveniently archived in MATLAB-compatible .mat file format.
 To better illustrate the above data, each pair of data is stored as color-rendered PNG images for quick look.
 The structure of InSAR-DLPU is as follows:

-• train wrapped: The wrapped phase as input of the training dataset is in this folder and named 000001.mat to 030000.mat;
+train_wrapped: The wrapped phase as input of the training dataset is in this folder and named 000001.mat to 030000.mat;

-• train absolute: The absolute phase as ground truth of the training dataset is in this folder and named 000001.mat to 030000.mat;
+train_absolute: The absolute phase as ground truth of the training dataset is in this folder and named 000001.mat to 030000.mat;

-• test wrapped: The wrapped phase as input of the testing dataset is in this folder and named 000001.mat to 001000.mat;
+test_wrapped: The wrapped phase as input of the testing dataset is in this folder and named 000001.mat to 001000.mat;

-• test absolute: The absolute phase as ground truth of the testing dataset is in this folder and named 000001.mat to 001000.mat;
+test_absolute: The absolute phase as ground truth of the testing dataset is in this folder and named 000001.mat to 001000.mat;

-• test wrapped real: The wrapped phase as input of the TanDEM-X testing dataset is in this folder and named 000001.mat to 000100.mat;
+test_wrapped_real: The wrapped phase as input of the TanDEM-X testing dataset is in this folder and named 000001.mat to 000100.mat;

-• test absolute real: The absolute phase as ground truth of the TanDEM-X testing dataset is in this folder and named 000001.mat to 000100.mat.
+test_absolute_real: The absolute phase as ground truth of the TanDEM-X testing dataset is in this folder and named 000001.mat to 000100.mat.